Aiding and Abetting Defense in Fresno

 When you are facing charges or an investigation of aiding and abetting

-a criminal act, it is important to act quickly and contact the Fresno
+a criminal act, it is important to act quickly and contact the criminal

-criminal attorneys at our firm.
-We know that when you have been accused
+defense lawyers in Fresno at our firm.
+We know that when you have been

 Call our firm at (559) 257-4707 and together we can build a hard-hitting defense.